 What next?

 The next formal actuarial valuation of the Scheme is due at 30 June 2026.
-The Actuary will calculate interim figures at 30 June 2024 and 30 June 2025, and we will let you know these in due course.
+The Actuary will calculate interim figures at 30 June 2025, and we will let you know these in due course.

 Where can I get further information?

-If you have any other questions on the actuarial valuation, or would like further information about the Scheme, please email the administration team at QinetiQ@ajg.com
+If you have any other questions on the actuarial valuation, or would like further information about the Scheme, please email Gallagher at qinetiq@ajg.com